-After the many productive discussions that came out of the Fall 2016 NAGT "Building Strong Geosciences Departments" workshop, several G&G faculty and lecturers decided to establish a series of brownbag talks and informal meetings in Winter 2017.
+After the many productive discussions that came out of the Fall 2016 NAGT "Building Strong Geosciences Departments" workshop, several Geography and Geology faculty and lecturers decided to establish a series of brownbag talks and informal meetings in Winter 2017.
 Coordinators for this semester are Drs.
 Ryker and Cook.
-The series is open to all members of the department including faculty, lecturers, grad students and interested G&G majors.
+The series is open to all members of the department including faculty, lecturers, grad students and interested geography and geology majors.

-Please see below for the schedule, and please join us in Strong 201 from 12–1:30, unless otherwise indicated!
+Please see below for the schedule, and please join us in Strong 201 from noon–1:30 p.m., unless otherwise indicated!

-February 10: Presentation by Geology job candidate—12 pm (location TBA)
+- February 10: Presentation by Geology job candidate - Noon (location TBA)

-March 3: High Impact Practices & Liberal Education: America's Promise
+- March 3: High Impact Practices and Liberal Education: America's Promise

-Geography and Geology faculty members Dr. Matthew Cook, Dr. Katherine Ryker, and Dr. Xining Yang were notified in mid-January that each has been awarded an EMU Summer Research/Creative Activity Award for Summer 2017.
-The internal award is intended to encourage and support the research, creative, artistic, and scholarly endeavors of full-time tenured or tenure-track EMU faculty during the summer months (May-August) by providing stipends of $12,000 for outstanding proposals in lieu of summer teaching assignments.
+Geography and Geology faculty members Dr. Matthew Cook, Dr. Katherine Ryker and Dr. Xining Yang were notified in mid-January that each of them were awarded an EMU Summer Research/Creative Activity Award for Summer 2017.
+The internal award is intended to encourage and support the research, creative, artistic and scholarly endeavors of full-time tenured or tenure-track EMU faculty during the summer months (May–August) by providing stipends of $12,000 for outstanding proposals in lieu of summer teaching assignments.

 Congrats to Professor Nancy Bryk for Women in Philanthropy grant

-Save the Date—G&G To Host East Lakes Regional AAG Meeting
+Save the Date—Geography and Geology To Host East Lakes Regional AAG Meeting

-More information will be available over the next year as we plan to host geoscientists and geographers from around Michigan, Ohio, and surrounding region.
+More information will be available over the next year as we plan to host geoscientists and geographers from Michigan, Ohio and the surrounding region.

 New Geospatial Technology Major

-The Department of Geography and Geology is pleased to announce our new Bachelor of Science (B.S.) major in Geospatial Information Science and Technology (GIST).
-Graduates of this new Science, Technology, Engineering and Math (STEM) B.S. major are in high demand in both the government and private sectors of the economy.
+The Department of Geography and Geology is pleased to announce our new Bachelor of Science (BS) major in geospatial information science and technology (GIST).
+Graduates of this new science, technology, engineering and math (STEM) BS major are in high demand in both the government and private sectors of the economy.
 GIST skills are both highly marketable and transferrable to major metropolitan areas in the United States and abroad, as well as in communities of all sizes.
-Please consider G&G's new STEM major that prepares you for careers in the dynamic Spatial Information Technology (SIT) sector by taking a look at the EMU's catalog under the Geography degree programs.
+Please consider Geography and Geology's new STEM major that prepares you for careers in the dynamic spatial information technology (SIT) sector by taking a look at the EMU course catalog under the geography degree programs.